byeongmin382/cv/README.md

 This repository contains my CV in both English (`eng/`) and Korean (`kor/`) versions.
 To compile the PDFs, use `xelatex filename.tex` in the respective directories, as the templates require XeLaTeX for proper font rendering and Korean text support.

+## Last update

+Last updated on October 3rd, 2025.
+The Korean CV is outdated.

 ## Required Packages

 The templates require the following LaTeX packages: